Product Manager Resume Example

 Focus on what you own and deliver.
 Instead of generic tasks, I highlight the specific products, teams, or markets I lead as a senior product manager.

-Tailoring matters.
+Tailoring matters, whether you’re updating your resume or writing a cover letter.
 I use the same tools, frameworks, and terminology as the job description.
 This helps my experience line up with what the company actually wants.

 If a company cares about compliance or cross-functional collaboration, I mention my work in those areas.
 You always want to reflect their priorities in your own terms.